 Here’s what happens at each node:

-Critical safety points in the circuit: Install fuses or breakers between every major component — between panels and controller, controller and batteries, and batteries and inverter.
+Install fuses or breakers between every major component — panels to controller, controller to batteries, batteries to inverter.
 A short circuit in any segment can cause fires.
 I keep a wiring diagram laminated and taped inside my battery enclosure so anyone in my household can safely disconnect the system.

 If you’re building a permanent installation on your home, reference home fortification tips for beginners for guidance on integrating solar into your property’s infrastructure.